lancelotx999/UDM/readme.md

 php artisan serve
 ```

-Now download the CSV files from [here](https://drive.google.com/open?id=1zLgwCNJxv62V7NRsvSAAel_ckYG98dXJ) and extract the contents into your clone folder path `./UDM/public/[Extract content to here]`.
+Now download the CSV files from [here](https://drive.google.com/open?id=1zLgwCNJxv62V7NRsvSAAel_ckYG98dXJ) and extract the contents into your clone folder path:
+`./UDM/public/[Extract the "data" folder to here]`

 Next, login as an adminstrator:
 ```